 Selling a car with finance owing – can I do it?

 Yes.
-You can sell a car with finance owing.
-This could entail selling to a dealer, as a trade-in for another vehicle, or, it could be a private sale.
-Either way, it is possible.
-However, there may be some extra steps involved when selling a car with finance owing.
-It really depends on the type of car loan you have.
+You can sell a car with finance owing on it.
+This could involve selling the car to a dealer for cash, trading it in for another vehicle, or via a private sale.
+However, extra steps are involved when selling a car with finance owing, and these can depend on your type of car loan:

 A secured car loan